Department of Ecology and Evolutionary Biology

 Prerequisite courses may not be taken using the P/D/F grading option.

 Students who are passionate about solving problems in the areas of ecology, evolution, behavior, conservation, and disease may apply for early concentration in ecology and evolutionary biology.
 Students having advanced placement in biology and having taken at least one upper-level EEB course, in addition to having completed many of the department's required pre- and co-requisite courses with grades of at least B+, are eligible.
 Early concentrators will begin independent work during the spring of their sophomore year.
-Students interested in early concentration should contact a departmental representative at the end of the first year or at the start of the sophomore year.
+Students interested in early concentration should contact a director of undergraduate studies at the end of the first year or at the start of the sophomore year.

 Junior independent work: Early in the fall semester, students will attend periodic meetings on Tuesday evenings that will include presentations by EEB faculty members on their research and on opportunities for senior independent work.
 After the faculty presentations, which will take place early in the semester, students will identify those faculty with whom they are interested in working.
 If the faculty member agrees to take on a particular student, together they will develop a plan of study.